cBournhonesque/lightyear/NOTES.md

          (we only need them up to the end of the frame)
        - this buffer then gets stored in the channels
        - maybe it would gain to be a bytes for reliable channels (even after sending once), we need to store the message until we receive an ack
+       - Or can we reuse an existing buffer where we put all the messages that we clear after sending?
     - for replication, we sometimes serialize components individually and buffer them before we can write the final message.
       - we know the component is still owned by the world and not removed/changed at this point, so we could just store the raw pointer + ComponentNetId at this point and serialize later in one go using the component registry?
 But the Ptr wouldn't work anymore because we're not querying, no?